dehezhang2/Notes/3402/CS3402_Database_System.md

 * `CREATE TABLE` Statement

   * A `CREATE TABLE` statement creates a table.
 Tables contain **columns and** **constraints(prime-key, foreign key, data type, simple attributes)**, rules to which data must conform.
 Table-level constraints specify a column or columns.
-Columns have a data type and can specify column constraints (column-level constraints).
+Columns have a data type and can specify column constraints (column-level constraints => **determined the domain of attributes**).

     ![image-20190130114238286](image-20190130114238286.png)